rcroft-work/EUCDigitalWorkspace.github.io/docs/about/index.md

 This document proposes we consider adopting a documentation-as-code approach for our public facing documentation, especially the Developer Portal.
 Considering, EUC is migrating to GitHub for its Source code management (SCM), we propose using GitHub's Documentation-as-Code offering called GitHub Pages.

+A rough proof-of-concept has been created using GitHub, GitHub Pages, and MkDocs - it is available here: [EUC Developer Portal PoC](https://rcroft-work.github.io/EUCDigitalWorkspace.github.io/)

 ???
 Info "Teams using Docs-as-Code approach"

     A number of VMware teams have been using this approach for the public documentation - see [Appendix A](#appendix-a) for examples.